FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is the use of CallableStatement?
 Name the method, which is used to prepare a CallableStatement.
-(Senior)

 A [CallableStatement](http://docs.oracle.com/javase/7/docs/api/java/sql/CallableStatement.html) is used to execute stored procedures.
 Stored procedures are stored and offered by a database.
 Stored procedures may take input values from the user and may return a result.
 The usage of stored procedures is highly encouraged, because it offers security and modularity.The method that prepares a [CallableStatement](http://docs.oracle.com/javase/7/docs/api/java/sql/CallableStatement.html) is the following: